PragyaJain10/Study-on-Environmental-Global-Warming/README.md

 # Study-on-Environmental-Global-Warming
-My Project Report on Environmental Global Warming.
-In which we talk about how the Global Warming is impacting our Earth.
+My Project Report is on Environmental Global Warming.
+In which I researched about how the Global Warming is impacting our Earth by using graphs, figures, charts and data analysis.